Cippo95/nvidia-fan-control/README.md

 # nvidia-fan-control

 I often see solutions that I don't like to control fans on NVIDIA's graphics cards:
-- They can be too complex and as you will see a short bash script could be more than enough;
+- They can be too complex and as you will see a short script could be more than enough;
-- They can be too simple, for example having a stepped fan curve or not using temperature hysteresis.
+- They can be too simple, for example having a stepped fan curve or not implementing temperature hysteresis.

 My solution starts from a simple bash script which just needs three commands to:
 1. Enable manual fan tuning;